Cotix/BacklightTooler/README.md

 # BacklightTooler
-Simple C utility to tool your backlight
+Lightweight C utility to controll your backlight on most linux laptops.

 # How to use
 Use the install.sh script to compile and install BacklightTooler.
 BacklightTooler gets installed to /usr/bin/BacklightTooler owned as root with setuid.
 This makes it easy to use BacklightTooler for keybindings etc.